-The Associate Vice President of Student Affairs & Dean of Students shall review the recommendations of the Administrative Hearing Officer/Hearing Panel and the Director of Student Conduct & Community Standards and shall make a final determination regarding which sanctions to render, when applicable.
-Both the Accused Student(s) and the Complainant(s) will be notified of the hearing outcome within ten (10) working days of the date the Director of Student Conduct & Community Standards receives the written report.
-If it is determined that a student is Responsible for violating the Code, the Director of
+The Associate Vice President for Student Affairs shall review the recommendations of the Administrative Hearing Officer/Hearing Panel and the Director of Student Conduct & Community Standards and shall make a final determination regarding which sanctions to render, when applicable.
+Both the Accused Student(s) and the Complainant(s) will be notified of the hearing outcome within ten (10) business days of the date the Director of Student Conduct & Community Standards receives the written report.
+If it is determined that a student is Responsible for violating the Code, the Director of Student Conduct &

-Student Conduct & Community Standards shall prepare a written memorandum setting forth the decision and any sanctions imposed.
+Community Standards shall prepare a written memorandum setting forth the decision and any sanctions imposed.
 The Complainant(s) will be notified of the hearing outcome but not of the specific action taken against the Responsible Party, in accordance with the provisions of the Family Educational Rights and Privacy Act.
-Please note, the Associate Vice President of Student Affairs & Dean of Students reserves the right to delay notification when it determines that such delay is in the best interest of the University.
+Please note, the Associate Vice President for Student Affairs reserves the right to delay notification when it determines that such delay is in the best interest of the University.
 Under these circumstances, the Director of Student Conduct & Community Standards will notify both the Accused Student(s) and the Complainant(s) of the University's determination and provide an anticipated date for notification.